-- 3.1 association: Information about a route that identifies which other route(s) are related and what the type of relation is between them (e.g., diverse routing). - 3.2 clocking information: Information used to specify if a G.811 compliant clocking system or a Master-Slave clocking system is applied to the digital block.
-If a Master-Slave clocking system is applied, this information identifies the Master and the Slave. - 3.3 composition of transmission: Information about a circuit with respect to its applied routing, i.e., on analogue, digital or mixed transmission. - 3.4 created digital block: A digital block created by the interconnection of two Digital Circuit Multiplication Equipments (DCMEs).
+3.1 association: Information about a route that identifies which other route(s) are related and what the type of relation is between them (e.g., diverse routing).

+3.2 clocking information: Information used to specify if a G.811 compliant clocking system or a Master-Slave clocking system is applied to the digital block.
+If a Master-Slave clocking system is applied, this information identifies the Master and the Slave.

+3.3 composition of transmission: Information about a circuit with respect to its applied routing, i.e., on analogue, digital or mixed transmission.

+3.4 created digital block: A digital block created by the interconnection of two Digital Circuit Multiplication Equipments (DCMEs).
 The bit rate for this kind of digital block is 1544 kbit/s or 2048 kbit/s.
 Its frame structure does not coincide with the multi-frame structure as defined in ITU-T Rec.
 G.704 as the bit rate of each channel is one of the following: 64, 40, 32, 24, 16 kbit/s.
-The number of channel carried by a created digital block ranges from 30 to 240, in multiples of 30. - 3.5 designation: Information in a structured format that provides identification of a route.
-The designation consists of traffic relation, function code and serial number. - 3.6 digital block: A block which is part of the digital multiplex hierarchy and which is formatted according to ITU-T Recs G.734, G.736, G.742, G.743, G.745, G.751, G.752, G.753 and G.754. - 3.7 equipment information: Information about the equipment used in the route when this equipment requires special maintenance attention. - 3.8 function code: A portion of a designation that identifies the type of route by a distinguishing characteristic, e.g., directionality, bit rate. - 3.9 ITU carrier code: A unique identifier of a Network Operator/Service Provider, listed and maintained in the "List of ITU Carrier Codes (according to ITU-T Rec.
+The number of channel carried by a created digital block ranges from 30 to 240, in multiples of 30.

+3.5 designation: Information in a structured format that provides identification of a route.
+The designation consists of traffic relation, function code and serial number.

+3.6 digital block: A block which is part of the digital multiplex hierarchy and which is formatted according to ITU-T Recs G.734, G.736, G.742, G.743, G.745, G.751, G.752, G.753 and G.754.

+3.7 equipment information: Information about the equipment used in the route when this equipment requires special maintenance attention.

+3.8 function code: A portion of a designation that identifies the type of route by a distinguishing characteristic, e.g., directionality, bit rate.

+3.9 Geographical area name: The official name of a geographical area as identified in the country to which it belongs.

+3.10 ITU carrier code: A unique identifier of a Network Operator/Service Provider, listed and maintained in the "List of ITU Carrier Codes (according to ITU-T Rec.
 M.1400)".

-- 3.10 network operator: An operator that manages a telecommunications network.
+3.11 network operator: An operator that manages a telecommunications network.
 A Network Operator may be a Service Provider and vice versa.
 A Network Operator may or may not provide particular telecommunications services.
-See 1.4.2.3/M.3208.1, 1.4.4/M.3320. - 3.11 operator: An organization responsible for identification and management of telecommunication resources.
+See 1.4.2.3/M.3208.1, 1.4.4/M.3320.

+3.12 operator: An organization responsible for identification and management of telecommunication resources.
 An operator must be legally recognized by the telecommunication administration of the Country, or delegation thereof.
-An Operator may or may not correspond to a trading partner. - 3.12 related information: Set of information about a route that is necessary to know about at both terminations of that route.
+An Operator may or may not correspond to a trading partner.

+3.13 related information: Set of information about a route that is necessary to know about at both terminations of that route.